GradAlign: Gradient-Aligned Data Selection for LLM Reinforcement Learning: Experiments

 \subsection{Experimental Results}

+We report results for each scenario below, focusing on downstream accuracy and, where applicable, the composition of selected training data.

-\subsubsection{Results on Noisy Rewards}
+\paragraph{Results on Noisy Rewards}

-Table~\ref{table:noisy_data} shows the results of the controlled noise injection experiment. {\METHOD} significantly outperforms all baselines on most datasets, except for AMC23 at step 50.
-AccGreedy fails because it selects corrupted data (which have pass rates near 50\%) as high-signal samples.

-We also report the ratio of corrupted problems selected at steps 0, 50, and 100 in Table~\ref{table:noisy_data_ratio}. {\METHOD} consistently selects the lowest proportion of corrupted data.
+Table~\ref{table:noisy_data} presents the results of the noise-injection experiment. {\METHOD} significantly outperforms all baselines on most datasets.
+We also report the ratio of corrupted problems selected at steps 0 and 100 in Table~\ref{table:noisy_data}. {\METHOD} consistently selects the lowest proportion of corrupted data.
 AccGreedy selects the most corrupted data (over 80\%) because the corrupted samples have pass rates near 50\%.
-Figure~\ref{fig:noisy_curve} shows the training accuracy curves, where {\METHOD} consistently outperforms all baselines.
+Figure~\ref{fig:noisy_curve} shows the training accuracy curves, where {\METHOD} outperforms all baselines.

-\subsubsection{Results on Unbalanced Dataset}
+\paragraph{Results on Unbalanced Dataset}

 Table~\ref{table:countdown} shows results for the unbalanced dataset setting. {\METHOD} achieves the best performance on both validation and test sets, followed by Align.
-Table~\ref{table:countdown_ratio} shows the ratio of Countdown Game problems selected.
-AccGreedy rarely selects these problems because of the low initial accuracy on Countdown Game data.
+Table~\ref{table:countdown} shows the ratio of the selected Countdown Game problems.
+AccGreedy rarely selects these problems because of the low initial accuracy on Countdown.
 This result demonstrates the importance of gradient-informed data selection for domain-specific filtering.

-\subsubsection{Performance on Low-Utility Data}
+\paragraph{Performance on Low-Utility Data}

-We evaluate performance using WebInstruct as the training set, a large-scale automatically constructed dataset. {\METHOD} achieves the highest average performance across all settings, while some baseline methods remain competitive on specific splits.